 For the first property tax year for which the completed Eligible Housing Project Property is estimated to be taken into account, the County Tax Officer determines the estimated amount of property taxes that will be assessed against all tax accounts that include the Eligible Housing Project Property and subtracts the estimated amount of operating taxes and local option taxes levied by fire districts.

-Eligible Housing Project: A project that constructs new housing or converts a non-residential building into housing and that meets MIRL Program requirements as set forth in applicable statutes (including but not limited to SB 1537 (2024) and SB 48 (2025), as may be amended from time to time) and administrative rules (Oregon Administrative Rules chapter 813, division 410).
+Eligible Housing Project: A project that constructs new housing or converts a non-residential building into housing and that meets MIRL Program requirements as set forth in applicable statutes (including but not limited to ORS 307.213-237) and administrative rules (Oregon Administrative Rules chapter 813, division 410), as the same may be amended from time to time.

-The [JURISDICTION] hereby establishes a local MIRL Grant Program, which is intended to conform in all respects to the MIRL Program requirements, including SB 1537 and SB 48, as may be amended from time to time, and OAR chapter 813, division 410.
-This local MIRL Grant Program shall provide Grant Funds to developers for Eligible Housing Projects using funds obtained through Program Loans from OHCS.
+The [JURISDICTION] hereby establishes a Local MIRL Program, which is intended to conform in all respects to the MIRL Program requirements, including ORS 307.213-237 and OAR chapter 813, division 410, as either may be amended from time to time.
+This Local MIRL Program shall award Project Funds to developers for Eligible Housing Projects using funds obtained through an Agency Loan from OHCS.

 SECTION 3: COMPLIANCE PLAN